5 Best Spots for Snorkeling in Menorca

 • Menorca Northern Beaches Boat Tour

-• Boat excursion to the coves in the north of Menorca
+• Boat trip around the coves of northern Menorca

 • Snorkeling equipment